Redislabs-Solution-Architects/active-geo-replication-demo/README.md

 **Introduction**

 For the active geo replication demo, we will:
-Deploy 2 ACRE clusters one each in Central India and South India, https://github.com/bestarch/re-aa Deploy a sample user profile application built on Python, Flask, Bootstrap on VMs in each of these regions. https://github.com/bestarch/user-profile/tree/main
+Deploy 2 ACRE clusters one each in East US and Central US, https://github.com/bestarch/re-aa Deploy a sample user profile application built on Python, Flask, Bootstrap on VMs in each of these regions. https://github.com/bestarch/user-profile/tree/main

 **Reference architecture**